rolling stones chronology may 6Chronology

 *Click for DAILY ROLLING STONES CHRONOLOGY 1962-present

-May 6, 1965: In their Clearwater, Florida hotel room, Mick and Keith work out the opening guitar riff of (I Can’t Get No) Satisfaction following Keith’s purchase of a Gibson fuzz-box earlier that day.
+May 6, 1965: Jack Russell Stadium, Clearwater, FL, USA.
+Also that day, in their hotel room, Mick and Keith work out the opening guitar riff of (I Can’t Get No) Satisfaction following Keith’s purchase of a Gibson fuzz-box earlier that day.

-In May 1965, while the Rolling Stones were in Clearwater, Florida, Keith Richards woke up in the middle of the night with a riff in his head.
+That’s when Keith Richards woke up in the middle of the night with a riff in his head.
 Half-asleep, he grabbed his cassette recorder, played the riff once, and went back to sleep.
 That simple late-night moment became one of rock’s most iconic songs.
 Mick Jagger later wrote the lyrics, and the Stones recorded the track soon after.
 It was a huge turning point, giving the band their first U.S. No. 1.
 Hard to believe such a legendary anthem started in a hotel room in Clearwater, born out of a dream and a fuzzy recording.
 Right, rock history can be wild like that…

 May 6, 1976: Forest National, Brussels, Belgium

-Honky Tonk Women/If You Can’t Rock Me-Get Off Of My Cloud/Hand Of Fate/Hey Negrita/Ain’t Too Proud To Beg/Fool To Cry/Hot Stuff/Star Star/You Gotta Move/You Can’t Always Get What You Want/Band introduction/ Happy/Tumbling Dice/Nothing From Nothing/Outa Space/Midnight Rambler/ It’s Only Rock’n Roll/Brown Sugar/Jumping Jack Flash/Street Fighting Man
+Honky Tonk Women/If You Can’t Rock Me-Get Off Of My Cloud/Hand Of Fate/Hey Negrita/Ain’t Too Proud To Beg/Fool To Cry/Hot Stuff/Star Star/You Gotta Move/You Can’t Always Get What You Want/Band introduction/ Happy/Tumbling Dice/Nothing From Nothing/Outa Space/Midnight Rambler/ It’s Only Rock’n Roll/Brown Sugar/Jumpin’ Jack Flash/Street Fighting Man

 May 6, 1984: Mick records the song State of Shock with The Jacksons at the A & R Studios, in New York City.